breandabarnett/react-weather-app/README.md

-# 🌦️ Aqua React Weather App
+# 🌦️ Aqua React Weather

 <p>
   An easy-to-use weather web application that delivers real-time forecasts for any city.
 Customize to your preference with metric or imperial temperature units and visualize conditions as animated icons.
 Integrated with SheCodes Weather API.
 Coded using React.js.